Splatterhouse 2

-Synopsis
+Gameplay and premise

 Three months have gone by since the events of the first game.
 Rick is still suffering from his guilt of being unable to save Jennifer and has been plagued by nightmares of her and the Terror Mask, which reformed after breaking at the climax of the first game.
 Suddenly, the mask reappears to Rick and tempts him to find the house, telling him that Jennifer can be saved.
 It closes by telling Rick that it will give him power.
 Rick succeeds in rescuing Jennifer, and the House sinks into the bottom of the river.

-Gameplay

 Splatterhouse 2 features gameplay very similar to the first game.
 The player controls Rick through eight different stages, each two-dimensional.
 Rick's attacks remain largely unchanged, able to punch, kick, jump kick, and slide kick, as well as use several weapons scattered throughout the levels.
 Each level features a boss at the end, often a grotesque monster.
 New additions to the gameplay include a difficulty setting and a password system for the English version (the Japanese version lacks a password feature), taken from Splatterhouse: Wanpaku Graffiti.